Stores Near Schools

 Another study conducted with secondary school students in New Zealand showed that students were more likely to be smokers when their school was located in an area with a high density of tobacco retail outlets.
 In addition, at schools located in areas of high tobacco retailer density, students who were current smokers were more likely to make purchase attempts and students who were non-smokers were more likely to be susceptible to smoking.

 Tobacco companies know that youth use of tobacco is price-sensitive and that raising tobacco prices reduces youth smoking.
-Another survey of D.C. tobacco retailers found that the lowest cigarette pack price per retailer was significantly lower in stores located near public schools than stores located near private schools.
+A survey of D.C. tobacco retailers found that the lowest cigarette pack price per retailer was significantly lower in stores located near public schools than stores located near private schools.
 A study of New York State retailers found that retailers located in neighborhoods with a higher proportion of youth residents were more likely to offer price promotion on menthol cigarettes, which have been linked to youth tobacco use initiation, than retailers located in neighborhoods with a lower proportion of youth residents.
 [5, 6]

 The Philadelphia Department of Health and Smoke Free Philly created a multi-media exploration of retail tobacco on a neighborhood level.
 One section titled “On the Way to School I Saw…” shows that (prior to Philadelphia’s 2016 retailer regulations limiting retailer density and prohibiting new stores near schools) a child passes 16 tobacco retailers on his 15 minute walk to school: